AlexMost/morse/README.md

 ## Morse test
-This project aims to highlight the power of FRP approach for building UI (Rx.js lib).
+This project aims to highlight the power of FRP approach for working with async logic (Rx.js lib).
 ### [http://alexmost.github.io/morse/](http://alexmost.github.io/morse/)

 ## Some tech details